KonstantinKlepikov/myknowlegebase/posts/2022-07-23-daily-note.md

 ---
-title: Some pandas trick 2
+title: Some pandas tricks 2
 description: Some tricks for creation, get values, set new columns and groupby
 category: post
 ---